ice-csic-astroexotic/ML-Poppyns/docs/basics/getting_started.md

 * The `learning` sub-folder contains all the modules and scripts necessary for the machine-learning pipeline, including model architectures, initialization techniques, loss function definitions, training schemes and so on.

-The `data` folder contains ten main sub-folders: eight sub-folders containing example data created by running different simulator scripts, the generator script and the training and inference scripts, an :code:`observations` sub-folder and a :code:`paper_results` sub-folder.
+The `data` folder contains ten main sub-folders: eight sub-folders containing example data created by running different simulator scripts, the generator script and the training and inference scripts, an `observations` sub-folder and a `paper_results` sub-folder.
 All the simulation examples provided here have been run by using the default parameters specified in `pypopsyn/simulator/config_simulator.py`.

 * The `example_generator_atnf` sub-folder contains an example dataset of feature maps from the observed pulsar population in the [ATNF catalog](https://www.atnf.csiro.au/research/pulsar/psrcat/).